Ajodo-Godson/MapReduce/Process_Document.md

 What's Proto?
 It's a mechanism for serializing structured data.
 Very similar to XML or JSON but smaller and faster.
 Data serialization is the process of converting complex data structures into a format that can be easily transmitted over a network or stored in a file.
+For communication among the machines, we use gRPC which enables a client application to directly call a method on a server application on a different machine as if it were a local object. gRPC uses Proto(col Buffers) for serializing structured data.
+Read more on grpc: https://grpc.io/docs/what-is-grpc/introduction/